Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Boil at high temperature: Boil snails at 100 degrees Celsius for at least 10-15 minutes to completely kill bacteria and parasites.

-- Remove floating snails: If any snails float to the surface of the water when boiling, throw them away because they may be dead or infected.
+- Remove floating snails: If any snails float to the surface of the water when boiling, discard them as they may be dead or infected.

-- Check for doneness: When cooked, the snail meat must be firm and no longer slimy.
+- Check doneness: When cooked, the snail meat must be firm and no longer slimy.

 3. Don't eat too many snails